hop-protocol/docs/hop-node/staking.md

 Add liquidity for bonding transfers.

-Example: Stake on 100 USDC on Arbitrum&#x20;
+Example: Stake on 100 USDC on Arbitrum

 {% tabs %}
 {% tab title="Docker" %}